-Introducing dog command in German for training is indeed a mutual enhancing experience.
+German commands are widely used on dog training.
+But introducing dog command in German for training is a mutual enhancing experience.
 It doesn’t matter whether you own a canine type of German breed or you prefer German accents.
 Through this step by step guide, I will explain how you can easily achieve that.

 Why are dog training commands in German?